P. V. Narasimha Rao: Literary achievements

-Rao's mother tongue was Telugu, and he had an excellent command of Marathi.
-In addition to nine Indian languages (Bengali, Gujarati, Hindi, Kannada, Odia, Sanskrit, Tamil and Urdu), he spoke Arabic, English, French, German, Persian and Spanish.
-He was able to speak 17 languages.
+Rao was a polyglot and could speak 17 languages.
+In addition to his mother tongue Telugu, he had an excellent command of 10 Indian languages, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Odia, Sanskrit, Tamil and Urdu, and also spoke 6 foreign languages including Arabic, English, French, German, Persian and Spanish.
 Due to his college education in Fergusson College in Pune, then an affiliated college of the University of Mumbai (but now with Pune University), he became a very prolific reader and speaker of Marathi.
 He translated the great Telugu literary work Veyipadagalu of Kavi Samraat Viswanatha Satyanarayana into Hindi as Sahasraphan.
 He also translated Hari Narayan Apte's Marathi novel Pan Lakshat Kon Gheto (But Who Pays Attention?) into Telugu.
-He was also invited to be the chief guest of Akhil Bhartiya Marathi Sahitya Sanmelan, where he gave a speech in Marathi.
+He was also invited to be the chief guest of Akhil Bharatiya Marathi Sahitya Sammelan in 2003, where he gave a speech in Marathi.

 In his later life, he wrote his autobiography, The Insider, which depicts his experiences in politics.